Paciente8159/uCNC-modules/tft_display/README.md

 // Use LVGL driver
 #define TFT_LV_DRIVER 1
 ```
+	Remember to remove any other included drivers when using LVGL drivers.

 5. Configure communication port for the TFT display.
 The bare minimum are defining an SPI port (hardware or software) and
 and a register select pin.
 Here are all the configuration options of this module: